Ceterai/Ceterai.github.io/MyEnternia/Wiki/EnchantedPulser/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Super Wobblenaut

+The power has unleashed!
+Press - now 50% more accurate, 4 blasts instead of 3.
+Hold - the size of the Wobbleshot has increased.
+It's important to not overhold to not create an out-of-control [miazma](https://ceterai.github.io/MyEnternia/Wiki/miazma).
+Thankfully, there seems to be a limiter preventing exactly that.

 ## Sources

 Can be bought from merchants: